yewstack/yew/docs/getting-started/build-a-sample-app.md

 `wasm-pack` generates a bundle in the `./static` directory with your app's compiled WebAssembly along with a JavaScript wrapper which will load your application's WebAssembly binary and run it.

-Then, use your favorite web server to server the files under `./static`.
+Then, use your favorite web server to serve the files under `./static`.
 For example:

 ```bash
 cargo +nightly install miniserve